Data-Driven Modeling Approaches for Optimal Control and Control Co-Design of Floating Offshore Wind Turbines

-Although it is possible to extend the DFSM for control co-design studies using an approach as shown in Ref.~\cite{Sundarrajan2023}, it currently has several challenges to overcome.
-The approach presented in Ref.~\cite{Sundarrajan2023} involves sampling the plant design space, constructing a low-fidelity model at each sample point, and interpolating over them to obtain a continuous model.
-This approach can be inefficient for the reasons outlined in Sec.~\ref{subsec:surrogates}.
-Instead, researchers should consider the DFSM approach presented in this study as part of a nested control co-design strategy. \begin{acknowledgment} The information, data, or work presented herein was funded by the Advanced Research Projects Agency-Energy (ARPA-E), U.S. Department of Energy, under Award Number DE-AC36-08GO28308.
-The authors would like to thank Dan Zalkind, Thanh Toan Tran, and Hannah Ross of NREL, and Saeed Azad of Ohio Northern University for their feedback. \end{acknowledgment}
+\begin{acknowledgment} The information, data, or work presented herein was funded by the Advanced Research Projects Agency-Energy (ARPA-E), U.S. Department of Energy, under Award Number DE-AC36-08GO28308.
+The authors would like to thank Dan Zalkind, Thanh Toan Tran, and Hannah Ross of NLR, and Saeed Azad of Ohio Northern University for their feedback. \end{acknowledgment}

 \begin{mySmall} \end{mySmall}